 Indicates whether a given sky position falls strictly within a given MOC (Multi-Order Coverage map).
 If the given mocLocation value does not represent a MOC (for instance no file exists or the file is not in MOC format) a warning will be issued the first time it's referenced, and the result will be false.

-- Parameters: - mocLocation (String): location of a FITS MOC file: a filename, a URL, or a VizieR table name - ra (floating point): ICRS right ascension in degrees - dec (floating point): ICRS declination in degrees - Return value - (boolean): true iff the given position falls within the given MOC nearMoc(mocLocation, ra, dec, distanceDeg)
+- mocLocation (String): location of a FITS MOC file: a filename, a URL, or a VizieR table name - ra (floating point): ICRS right ascension in degrees - dec (floating point): ICRS declination in degrees nearMoc(mocLocation, ra, dec, distanceDeg)